SeldonIO/MLServer/docs/user-guide/parallel-inference.md

 ## Usage

-By default, MLServer will always create an inference pool with 4 workers for each loaded model.
+By default, MLServer will always create an inference pool with one single worker.
-This behaviour can be tweaked for eacn independent model through the settings below.
+The number of workers (i.e. the size of the inference pool) can be adjusted globally through the server-level `parallel_workers` setting.

 ### `parallel_workers`

-The `parallel_workers` field of the `model-settings.json` file (or alternatively, the `MLSERVER_MODEL_PARALLEL_WORKERS` global environment variable) controls the size of each inference pool.
+The `parallel_workers` field of the `settings.json` file (or alternatively, the `MLSERVER_PARALLEL_WORKERS` global environment variable) controls the size of MLServer's inference pool.
 The expected values are:

 - `N`, where `N > 0`, will create a pool of `N` workers.